kim-jason/A-Day-in-NYC/README.md

 # A-Day-in-NYC
-A web app that allows users to compare trip prices and times for Taxis, Lyfts, and Public Transport
+A full-stack web application that allows users to compare trip prices and times for taxis, Lyfts, and subway in order to create a NYC tourist itinerary.
+Awarded "Most Technically Advanced" semester group projet for CIS550 Database & Information Systems (graduate level).